-In him all things were created, in heaven and on earth, visible and invisible all things were created through him and for him.
-He is before all things, and in him all things hold together.
-He is the head of the body, the church; he is the beginning, the firstborn from the dead, that in everything he might be pre-eminent.
+In him all things were created, both in heaven and on earth, things visible and invisible… all things were created through him and for him.
+He is before all, and in him all things hold together.
+And he is the head of the body, the church; being the beginning, the firstborn from the dead, that in everything he might be pre-eminent.
 For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of the cross.

 It was the Son obeying the Father who executed the commands, being by nature also God (‘And God said… And God made’).

-In his body man is to reflect the form which God himself takes when he appears in bodily form (so Gen 3:8, 18:1f, Ezek 1:26).
+It is not that man thought of God in his own image.
+Rather, in his body man reflects the form which God himself takes when he appears in bodily form (so Gen 3:8, 18:1f, Ezek 1:26).
 He is to have a god-like spirit and exercise a god-like function, having dominion over the earth and everything that lives on the earth.
 He can understand speech.
 On the man and the woman God commands a special blessing, and explains what they may eat: “See, I have given you every seed-bearing plant that is on the face of the earth and every tree with seed in its fruit.
 And to every animal of the earth and every winged creature of the air and everything that creeps on the earth – whatever is a living soul – I have given every green plant for food.”
 There is no death in the original food chain.
 The animals are designed to eat only plants, which are non-living: God makes certain plants specifically for food, and they will provide nourishment enough.

 And God looks over everything that he has made, and sees that it is very good, for the heavens and the earth are now finished.
 The sixth day passes.
-And on the seventh God rests, blesses it, and makes it holy, because on that day he rested from the work he had done.
+And on the seventh God rests, blesses it, and makes it holy, because on that day he rested from his work.

-So God said to Noah, a man blameless in his generation, “I have determined to make an end of all flesh; for the earth is filled with violence through them; I will destroy them with the earth.
+So God said to the one man who was blameless in his generation, “I have determined to make an end of all flesh; for the earth is filled with violence through them; I will destroy them with the earth.
 I will bring a cataclysm of waters to destroy all flesh in which is the breath of life from under heaven.
 But I will establish my covenant with you.”
 And that is what happened.
 The cataclysm razed even the highest mountains.
 It blotted out all flesh, every creature that moved on the earth.